boolangery/py-lua-style/README.rst

     --type=EXT                      File extension to indent (can be repeated) [lua] -d, --debug                     Enable debugging messages
-    -j N, --jobs=N                  Number of parallel jobs in recursive mode
+    -j N, --jobs=N                  Number of parallel jobs in recursive mode -C, --check-bytecode            Check lua bytecode with luac, $LUAC can also be set to use a specific compiler

   Beautifier Options:
     -a, --space-around-assign       Ensure one space before and after assign op "="